TheraForge/OTFMagicBox/README.md

 # Register a new API key

 - You can register a new API key using this [dashboard](https://stg.theraforge.org/admin/).
 - You need to add valid details into the given form.
-After a successful submission, you will be presented with a popup window that will show your registerd API key.
+After a successful submission, you will be presented with a popup window that will show your registered API key.
-- Make sure to copy that API key and keep it in safe place.
+- Make sure to copy that API key and keep it in a safe place.
-- Once you have registered your API key, our support team will contact you for further asssistance.
+- Once you have registered your API key, our support team will contact you for further assistance.
 - A dashboard (called AdminBox) is used to help clients to access and modify their API keys
 - AdminBox can be accessed using the [Portal](https://stg.theraforge.org/admin/login).
 - Once a client is logged in to the dashboard (as admin), he/she will be able to see all API key details based upon their role.